buildkite/docs/pages/packages/red_hat.md

 1. Select **Packages** in the global navigation to access the **Registries** page.
 1. Select your Red Hat registry on this page.
-1. Select **Publish a RPM Package** and in the resulting dialog, use the copy icon at the top-right of the code box to copy this `curl` command and submit it to publish a package to your Red Hat registry.
+1. Select **Publish a RPM Package** and in the resulting dialog, use the copy icon at the top-right of the code box to copy this `curl` command and run it to publish a package to your Red Hat registry.

 This command provides:

 - The specific URL to publish a package to your specific Red Hat registry in Buildkite.
-- The API write token required to publish packages to your Red Hat registry.
+- The API access token required to publish packages to your Red Hat registry.
 - The Red Hat (RPM) package file to be published.

 ## Publish a package